+At least eight weeks prior to the Final Examination, the graduate student should submit online the "Notification of Intent to Schedule a Final Doctoral Examination" to notify the UK Graduate School of the intent to examine.
 Student must login to their personal page on the Doctoral Degree Candidate Forms website https://ris.uky.edu/cfdocs/gs/DoctoralCommittee/Selection_Screen.cfm.
 The DGS must approve the "Notification of Intent to Schedule a Final Doctoral Examination" in order to initiate the doctoral final examination process.
-The "Notification of Intent" must be submitted to the Graduate School at least eight weeks before the exam is to be scheduled.
 Upon submission of the form, the Dean of the Graduate School appoints an Outside Examiner.
+Following the appointment of the Outside Examiner, the final examination date may be set.
 Note that the minimum eight week lead time is required to secure a suitable outside examiner and to perform the necessary audit of the student's academic record (a student will not be allowed to sit for the Final Examination until any remaining "I" or "S" grades in credit-bearing courses have been assigned letter grades).